dev-amanydv/Textform-AnalyzeYourText/README.md

-# Text Editor Web App ✍️
+# Textform - Text Editor Web App ✍️

 A simple and powerful **Text Editor Web App** that allows users to manipulate text efficiently.
 This app provides features like **copying text, word & letter count, uppercase/lowercase conversion, and dark mode** for a better user experience.